-To show what exactly could be the outcome of a proposed process, the following is the set of (to a small extent simplified for better explainability, see yellow notes) critical situation requirements from the EU regulation on automated driving, Regulation (EU) No. 2022/1426, formalized in the pseudo-code.
+As detailed in Document FRAV-26-07, Germany believes that an intermediate step should be chosen before detailing exact performance criteria: proposing a process to come to these criteria using safety models.
+To show what exactly could be the outcome (result) of the proposed process, the following is the set of (to a small extent simplified for better explainability, see yellow notes) critical situation requirements from the EU regulation on automated driving, Regulation (EU) No. 2022/1426, formalized in pseudo-code.

-'''

-Regulation (EU) No.2022/1426 =
+''' Regulation (EU) No.2022/1426 = {

-'''

-# General
+General